ChrBarth/pypod/README.md

 ## CHANGELOG:

+* 2021-05-03: The first version I consider somewhat fully functional, especially in the GUI-section.
+Now I will need to do some extensive testing to find and remove bugs.
+One bug I already stumbled over is a segmentation fault when changing a lot of settings on the pod directly (this gets now live-updated in the GUI!).
 * 2021-05-01: added logging and support for a simple json-configfile.
 Also added an option to show the available MIDI-ports for easy config-creation.
 * 2021-04-29: added pypod_gui.py, a GUI wrapper for pypod.py.
 There are still some widgets to add but it is mostly working.
 * 2021-04-28b : moved the whole thing into a class and reorganized the code.
 Added function to send arbitrary MIDI CC commands to the pod (-m CC -v VALUE, both are needed)